DrGabor/WinTeaser/README.md

 # WinTeaser
 Teaser++[1] is a well-performed point cloud registration algorithm which can be used in computer vision and robotics.
 However, the original Teaser++ operates in Linux (https://github.com/MIT-SPARK/TEASER-plusplus).
 This reporsitory configures Teaser++ in Windows with the help of Visual Studio 2015.
+The linux_lib contains <sys/time.h>, <unistd.h>, <getopt.h> and <getopt.c> which not exist in Windows OS.

 The main procedures are as follows:

 1. Install PCL-all-in-one-installer_1.8.1.